Cloven Hoof (band): 2008–present

 2011 saw Lee Payne rebuilding the band, bringing in guitarist Joe Whelan from the band Dementia and guitarist Chris Coss from UK/DC, along with drummer Mark Gould and Ash Cooper on vocals.
 This line-up released a music video called I'm Your Nemesis and an updated version of "Nightstalker".
 Russ North parted company with Cloven Hoof for a final time in July 2012, following a controversial performance in Cyprus.
 Mark Gould left the band in August 2012, with Jake Oseland replacing him on drums in time for a series of live dates in 2013.
 The 2013 line-up of Cloven Hoof scheduled a debut UK concert appearance with Jameson Raid and Hollow Ground at Wolverhampton Civic Hall on 30 March 2013.
 On 27 April 2013, Cloven Hoof played a concert at the Parkhotel Hall in Tirol, Austria.
 The show was recorded by producer Patrick Engel for a future live album release.
 A studio album, provisionally entitled Resist or Serve, was planned for release on High Roller Records.

 On 23 June 2013, Cloven Hoof played at the R-Mine Festival in Belgium, on a bill which included Hell, Tygers of Pan Tang and Tank.
 This was followed by an appearance at the Heavy Metal Night 6 Festival in Italy on 21 September 2013.
 In 2014, Cloven Hoof were added to the bill for the Sweden Rock Festival, with Black Sabbath and Alice Cooper.
 An appearance at the Power and Glory Festival in Hatfield was scheduled for 23 August 2014, with further European tour dates due to take place throughout the year.

 In 2023, Harry Conklin (previously from Satan's host, Three tremors and Jag Panzer) was announced as the band's new singer.
 Their ninth studio album, Heathen Cross, was released on 31 May 2024.

 Former singer Russ North died on 1 January 2025.
 No cause of death was given.

+Cloven Hoof released a new album, titled Never a Prophet in Your Own Land, on 25 September 2026.